What follows is a cautionary tale about what could happen if you sign a consumer contract without paying close attention to the small-print.

 Lise confirmed to me that her review on Google Plus would frequently vanish, and she had to set a reminder every month to check, so she could repost it if it had been removed.
 But in 2013, she received a “3 page letter from lawyers acting for Landmark Lofts” stating that she should remove the review on the grounds of defamation.
 The couple told me:

 “We replied explaining why we thought that everything we had said was true, and so was not defamation, but offered to correct any areas where we had inadvertently made mistakes, if they could identify any.”

 No defamation case ultimately came about.
 But Lise said that her Google Plus account was eventually blocked (no reason given) from re-posting the review.
-My guess is that her review was flagged for some reason, and her account was blocked.
+My guess is that her review was flagged by someone, for some reason or another.

 A gripe site is typically set up by a hacked-off individual with some sort of grudge.
 There are many gripe sites on the Web, including Mitsubishi Sucks and Microsoft Sucks.
 Some are deemed to infringe on a company or individual’s trademark and are thus forced offline — the Wayne Rooney case is a good example of this.
 But some sites are allowed to remain if it’s clear that they are not capitalizing on the trademark and don’t attempt to affiliate itself with the company.
 I’ve written about this type of thing before.

 WIPO made one specifically interesting statement in its final verdict.
 It said [emphasis mine]:

 “The Panel notes the Complainant’s submissions regarding the authenticity of the reviews.
 Although the Complainant has provided a sworn complaint that it believes the reviews to be false, it has not provided any evidence which supports this assertion.”